New posthumous Prince albums to include unreleased music

-LOS ANGELES Fans of the late singer Prince will get new music from the artist, as two new albums will feature previously unreleased and unheard tracks from the artist's vault of recordings.
+LOS ANGELES (Reuters) - Fans of the late singer Prince will get new music from the artist, as two new albums will feature previously unreleased and unheard tracks from the artist's vault of recordings.

 "Prince 4Ever," available to U.S. audiences on Nov.
 22, will feature "Moonbeam Levels," originally recorded by Prince in 1982, Warner Bros Records and NPG Records said Friday.